 STEP THREE – Develop a plan to achieve your goal

-Decide how you are going to support the change you want and begin to establish short-term objectives.
+Decide how you are going to support the change you want and begin to establish short-term objectives – what behaviors you need to change – new attitudes to embrace.
 The clearer you are about how you intend to carry out your resolution, the better your chance of success.

 Get smart about what you want to accomplish.
 Do some homework.
 Find out what the best strategies are to achieve your goals.
 You don’t have to reinvent the solution.
 Likely others have gone before you and mapped out a path of success.
 Learn from the successes and failures of others who have dealt with this issue before.

 Avoid using techniques that have failed for you in the past.
 Don’t become an example of the cliché that doing the same thing over again expecting different results is a sign of insanity.